 Lucy Treloar was born in Malaysia and educated in England, Sweden and Melbourne.
-She is the author of the novel Salt Creek (2015), which won the Indie Award for Best Debut, the ABIA Matt Richell Award and the Dobbie Award, and was shortlisted for prizes including the Miles Franklin Literary Award and the UK's Walter Scott Prize.
+Her novel Salt Creek (2015) won the Dobbie Literary Award among others, and was shortlisted for the Miles Franklin Literary Award and the UK's Walter Scott Prize.
+Wolfe Island (2019), her second novel, won the Barbara Jefferis Award and was shortlisted for the Prime Minister's and NSW literary awards.
+She is a previous winner of the Commonwealth Short Story Prize (Pacific region).

 Winner of the Indie Award Best Debut Fiction, 2016